CybErr404/StatsProject2/README.md

 standard deviation of Gamma Distribution, Exponential Distribution, the expected, variance, and standard deviation of Exponential Distribution, conditional density for x and y values, and independency for functions, densities, probabilities, and distributions.

-**CSV Data Salter -** This folder contains programs that will plot output in a csv file (Plotter and TestPlotter), salt the data (i.e., add "garbage" values to the data to avoid detection) by taking a csv file and updating the values (Salter and TestSalter), then smooth the data by averaging the salted values (Smoother and TestSmoother).
+**Project 2 Part 1 Java -** This folder contains programs that will plot output in a .csv file (Plotter and TestPlotter), salt the data (i.e., add "garbage" values to the data to avoid detection) by taking a .csv file and updating the values (Salter and TestSalter), then smooth the data by averaging the salted values (Smoother and TestSmoother).

+**Project 2 Part 2 MATLAB -** This folder contains a .txt and .mlx file that can be used within MATLAB's Live Editor.
+The code shown in this folder is another version of the original plotter, salter, and smoother, just with MATLAB instead of Java.

+**Project 2 Part 3 JARs -** This folder contains code used to create both a JFreeChart plotter, salter, and smoother and an Apache Commons Math plotter, salter, and smoother.
+These programs require external .jar files to run which can be found through the links listed under "CODE."
+The JFreeChart version plots the data using
+XYSeries and graph objects, and the Apache Commons Math version uses a random number generator, a sine method, and a mean / smoothing method that is different than those within Java's classes.

+**Project 2 Part 4 Stock Bot -** This folder contains both the Stock Bot main class and the Stock Bot tester class that are used to track stock trends to determine whether someone should buy or sell at a specific point.
+The bot uses RSI (Relative Strength Index) to help with eventually calculating a moving average which is similar to the original data smoother written in Java (no .jar files).

 **WRITTEN WORKS -**
-This sections consists of documentation, written reports, and a formula sheet.
+This sections consists of program documentation, written reports, results, and a formula sheet that contains all formulas covered in the course thus far.

+**CSV Practice File -** This folder contains a .csv file that was created in class one day to practice plotting data.

+**CSV Result Files -** The result file contains Apache Commons graph results and documentation, polynomial PSS results, sine PSS results, cosine PSS results, a master
+Excel sheet which holds all data and a graph that contains each series.

+**CSV Trial Files -** For anyone who is interested, the files found within this folder are those generated after running the original plotter, salter, and smoother before edits had been made.
+These were tests to make sure the program was working.

+**Documentation -** This folder contains documentation for the Java plotter, salter, and smoother, documentation for the Apache Commons Math and JFreeChart plotters, salters, and smoothers, and Stats Library results and documentation.

+**Formula Sheet -** Holds the current formula sheet that has all formulas covered in the course up to this point.

+**Goodreads Dataset Report -** This folder holds the .csv file that contains all books in the Goodreads site database along with the report that tells a story about the data contained within the .csv file.

+**MATLAB Reports -** This folder consists of the MATLAB Onramp tutorial report along with the file that contains documentation and results for the MATLAB plotter, salter, and smoother.